mysql/mysql-utilities/doc/man/mysqldiff.rst

 * MySQL Cluster-specific SQL extensions are not supported.

-The permitted values for the :option:`--difftype` option is case insensitive.
-The option also permits the user to specify a prefix for a valid value.
-For example, --difftype=d will specify the differ type.
-An error will be generated if a prefix matches more than one valid value.
+For the :option:`--difftype` option, the permitted values are not case sensitive.
+In addition, values may be specified as any unambiguous prefix of a valid value.
+For example, :option:`--difftype=d` specifies the differ type.
+An error is generated if a prefix matches more than one valid value.

 EXAMPLES
 --------